1. One group of 15 creates more impact camping than three groups of five or five groups of three.

 5. Magnetic declination (the deviation between true north and magnetic north shown on maps) never changes.

 False.
 A variable navigators have long had to reckon with, declination varies with both geography and time.
-Over the past 36 years, for instance, the declination at Philmont Scout Ranch in New Mexico has changed from 13.5 degrees to less than 9 degrees.
-For more information about declination visit the U.S. Geological Survey Web site at www.usgs.gov.
+For more information about declination visit the U.S. Geological Survey website.

 6. Hypothermia is a winter problem.